sayer/rvc2mqtt/rvc2mqtt/MQTT_TESTING.md

 # RVC to MQTT Bridge Testing Guide

-This document explains how to test and troubleshoot the RVC-MQTT bridge (mqtt2rvc.pl).
+This document explains how to test and troubleshoot the RVC-MQTT bridge.

 ## Issue Fixes

-### 1. Fixed MQTT Implementation
+### 1. MQTT Implementation Issues

-The original error "Can't locate object method 'run_client'" has been fixed in mqtt2rvc.pl by:
-- Properly defining callback functions outside the subscription loop
+We have created two different implementations to handle MQTT:

+1. **mqtt2rvc.pl (Updated)**:
-- Using correct callback registration syntax for Net::MQTT::Simple
+   - Fixed MQTT callback implementation
-- Implementing a proper event loop with optimal CPU usage
+   - Improved event loop handling

+2. **mqtt2rvc_simple.pl (New)**:
+   - Completely new implementation
+   - Uses raw socket communication instead of Net::MQTT::Simple callbacks
+   - Doesn't depend on problematic callback features
+   - **Try this if the updated mqtt2rvc.pl still has issues**

 ### 2. YAML Duplicate Key Issue